willuhmjs/carview/README.md

 ```

 ### Setup Issues
 Sometimes one of the packages (`requests` or `bs4`) might cause issues when attempting to install.
 If so, just install both manually one at a time.
+If the problem continues, try `python3.8 main.py`, instead of `python main.py`.